 The requested zone district is within the Urban Center Neighborhood Context which generally consists of multi-unit residential and mixed-use commercial strips and commercial centers (DZC 7.1.1).
 Within this context, the Residential Mixed Use Zone Districts are intended to promote safe, active, pedestrian-scaled, diverse areas through the use of building forms that clearly define and activate the public realm (DZC 7.2.3.1).
-The C-RX-12 zone district applies to residentially-dominated areas served primarily by arterial streets where a building scale of 2 to 12 stories is desired (DZC 7.2.3.2.C).
+The C-RX-12 zone district applies to residentially-dominated areas served primarily by collector or arterial streets where a building scale of 2 to 12 stories is desired (DZC 7.2.3.2.C).

 The requested rezoning is consistent with the neighborhood context description, zone district purpose and intent, as the requested zoning is intended to provide for residential mixed use development at a maximum height of 12 stories.
-Although the subject site is not adjacent to arterial streets, the broader area is served by arterial streets, is located in an area that is recommended by an adopted station area plan for 12 story development.
+Although the subject site is not adjacent to collector or arterial streets, the broader area is served by collector and arterial streets, it is immediately adjacent to a direct pedestrian connection to a commuter rail station, and is located in an area that is recommended by an adopted station area plan for 12 story development.